bronson/job_pool/README.md

 You can specify IO objects to read from and write to:

 TODO: this works, but it closes your stdout!
 That's problematic.
-Need to add a mode that doesn't close the output stream when you're done.
+Maybe add a mode that doesn't close the output stream when you're done?

-TODO: should specify args using keywords rather than position.

 ```ruby
 pool.launch 'gzcat', File.open('contents.txt.gz'), STDOUT
 ```

 TODO: describe killing and timeouts

+TODO: describe limiting processes

+TODO: include an example of a job queue

 ### Error Handling